Corns and Calluses: Causes, Symptoms, and Home Treatments

 - Using hand tools: The handles of hand tools can be a source of friction and pressure.
-This applies to writing tools as well.
+Calluses can form from using writing tools as well.

 - Wearing high heels: The angle of the foot in a high-heeled shoe puts constant pressure on the ball of the foot and toes.

-- Wearing shoes without socks: Properly fitting socks reduce friction between your foot and shoe.
-Skipping the socks eliminates this protection.
-Seams inside the shoe and straps on the shoe can also cause problems.
-This is true for sandals as well.
+- Wearing shoes without socks: Properly fitting socks reduce friction between your foot and shoes.
+Going without socks eliminates this protection, as when wearing sandals.
+Interior seams and straps on your shoes can also cause problems.

-Several factors increase the risk of developing corns and calluses including:
+Certain medical conditions increase the risk of developing corns and calluses, including:

-- Foot and toe deformities, including bunions, hammertoe, or claw toes
+- structural issues in the foot and toe, including bunions, hammer toe, or claw toes

 If you are prone to corns and calluses, talk with your doctor about strategies to avoid developing them.

-- Soak the corn or callus in warm water for 5 to 10 minutes.
+- Soak the corn or callus in warm water for 5–10 minutes.

-- Use a pumice stone or callus file to gently file the softened skin using circular or sideways motions.
+- Use a pumice stone or callus file in a circular or sideways motion to gently file the softened skin.
 Only rub away the outer layer.
 Removing too much skin can lead to complications, such as bleeding and infection.

 - Cushion the area with non-medicated donut pads or moleskin.
-For corns between the toes, use lambswool not cotton.
-Medicated corn and callus remover can cause irritation and lead to infection and other problems.
+For corns between the toes, use lambswool, not cotton.
+Medicated corn and callus removers can cause irritation and lead to infection and other problems.
 Use these only with your doctor’s instructions.

 - Wear shoes and socks that fit properly.

-- Scalpel trimming to remove excess skin.
-Do not attempt to do this at home, as it can lead to infection and other problems.
+Never attempt to cut away a callus or corn at home, as it can lead to infection and other complications.

-- Shoe inserts, or orthotics, to accommodate foot or toe deformities
+- shoe inserts, or orthotics, to accommodate structural problems with the foot or toe

-In rare cases, doctors may recommend surgery to correct foot or toe deformities if painful corns and calluses are a recurrent problem.
+Doctors may recommend surgery to correct structural foot or toe conditions if painful corns and calluses are a recurrent problem.